oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 - An [Okta Developer Account](https://developer.okta.com/) (free forever, to handle your OAuth needs)
 - An Android or iPhone device, or an emulator for testing (For the article, we show Android as an example, but this will work for either platform.)

-## Create a Xamarin.Forms App with Xamarin’s Community Toolkit
+## Create a Xamarin.Forms App with Xamarin's Community Toolkit

-[Xamarin](https://docs.microsoft.com/en-us/xamarin/) is a framework from Microsoft used to build cross-platform mobile apps from one shared source code; it’s written in C# and compiled for each platform's runtime.
+[Xamarin](https://docs.microsoft.com/en-us/xamarin/) is a framework from Microsoft used to build cross-platform mobile apps from one shared source code; it's written in C# and compiled for each platform's runtime.
 Xamarin.Forms is an abstraction on that, enabling developers to share the UI code as well.

 Xamarin.Forms is now included in Visual Studio!
 Create a new project by clicking **File>New Project** in Visual Studio, select **Mobile App (Xamarin.Forms)**, and click **Next**.
 Name the app *MovieExplorer* and click **Create**.
 On the next window, select **Flyout** and click **Create**.